lume-io/local-linker/README.md

 - **Custom Watch Patterns**: Define exactly which files to watch per package
 - **Dependency Resolution**: Build packages in the correct order based on their dependencies
 - **Progress Spinners**: Visual feedback during long operations
+- **Recursive Dependency Linking**: Automatically link dependencies in all linked packages
 - **TypeScript Support**: Built with TypeScript for better maintainability

 ## How It Works